clbuttic/sodium4j/README.md

 * Keep up to date with libsodium releases, and be backwards compatible with some older releases.
 Allow the user to use what versions they want to, but warn on serious issues.

 * Be 100% compatible with all of libsodium's unit tests.
+Implement all of libsodium's tests where suitable.

+* Behaviour of sodium4j must be exactly as expected from a user of libsodium.
+Differences must be clearly documented.

 # Interfaces